 If a body is accepted then the university will take responsibility for cremation costs.

 The next of kin/executor can still, of course, arrange their own private service although no cremation or burial will take place as the body will not be present.
 The cost of this private service would be met by the donor’s estate or by the next of kin/executor.

 Donors should ensure that they have an alternative funeral plan should acceptance prove not to be possible.

 10. Is it possible to donate just my brain?

-Further information can also be found on the Human Tissue Authority website, which holds contact details for various centres which focus on research for specific diseases.
+On information for the rest of the UK, the Human Tissue Authority website provides guidance on brain donation and holds contact details for various centres which focus on this research.